Differential Brauer Monoids: Differential Azumaya Algebras

+An important special case is where the matrix $A$ in Corollary \ref{matrixderivation} is zero: the derivation $\partial_0$ is just another name for $(\cdot )^\prime$.
+Because $A=0$, we will refer to this as the \emph{trivial} derivation on $M_n(R)$.

 The matrix algebra $M_n(R)$ is isomorphic to the endomorphism ring of the free module $R^n$ (column vectors).
 By Corollary \ref{EndoOfProjective}, the differential structure $(M_n(R), A)$ is induced by a differential structure on $R^n$.
 It is easy to see, using the proof of the Corollary as a guide, that in this structure the derivative of $x$ is $x^\prime + Ax$, where $x^\prime$ means coordinate wise derivation by $D_R$.
 We abbreviate this structure $(R^n,A)$.
 Note that this is the dual of the similar structure in \cite[p.
 4338]{jm2}, so we can use the calculations from \cite{jm2} after changing rows to columns.
-In particular, if $Y \in M_n(R)$ is invertible and $Y^\prime=-AY$ then $Y$ defines a differential isomorphism $(R^n, A) \to (R^n,0)$.
-Taking endomorphism rings, this means that conjugation by $Y$ defines a differential isomorphism $(M_n(R), A) \to M_n(R), 0)$.
+In particular, if $Y \in M_n(R)$ is invertible and $Y^\prime=-AY$ then left multiplication by $Y$ defines a differential isomorphism $(R^n, 0) \to (R^n, A)$.
+Taking endomorphism rings, this means that conjugation by $Y$ defines a differential isomorphism $(M_n(R), 0) \to (M_n(R), A)$.

-Conversely, suppose we have $(M_n(R), Z)$ differentially isomorphic to $(M_n(R), 0)$ and suppose the isomorphism is given by conjugation by the invertible matrix $T$.
-Then $T$ satisfies a differential equation of the form $T^\prime = ZT +cI$ where $c \in R$.
+Conversely, suppose we have a differential isomorphism $(M_n(R), 0) \to (M_n(R), Z)$ and suppose the isomorphism is given by conjugation by the invertible matrix $T$.
+Then $T$ satisfies a differential equation of the form $T^\prime = -(Z +cI)T$ where $c \in R$.
 (In \cite[Proposition 2, p.1923]{jm} we show how to make $T$, there called $H$, determinate, using the fact that the base ring $R$ is a field of characteristic zero.
 In the general case we need to keep the possibility of any $c$.)

-An important special case is where the matrix $Z$ in Corollary \ref{matrixderivation} is zero: the derivation $\partial_0$ is just another name for $(\cdot )^\prime$.
-Because $Z=0$, we will refer to this as the \emph{trivial} derivation on $M_n(R)$.

-Every Azumaya algebra appears as a tensor factor in a matrix ring.
+Every Azumaya algebra appears as a tensor factor in a matrix ring: this follows from Bass's Theorem, \cite[Proposition 4.6, p.
+476]{b2}, that if $P$ is a faithful finitely generated projective $R$ module then there is a faithful finitely generated projective $R$ module $Q$ such that $P \otimes Q$ is free.
+As $A$ is a subalgebra and tensor factor of $\text{End}_R(A)$ by left multiplications and since $A$ is faithful and finitely generated projective as an $R$ module there is a $Q$ as above, so $\text{End}_R(A) \otimes \text{End}_R(Q)$ is a matrix algebra.
 However for a differential Azumaya algebra to appear as a tensor factor of a matrix ring with trivial derivation is a very restrictive condition, as we see in Theorem \ref{factorinduced}.